-It seems self-evident that an Ultra-Low freezer should be designed to protect stored samples from being exposed to adverse temperature conditions.
+It seems obvious that an Ultra-Low freezer should be designed to protect stored samples from being exposed to adverse temperature conditions.
 Key features play a critical role in safeguarding valuable samples.
 There are, however, significant differences in how various Ultra-Low freezers are designed.

 Different Ultra-Low freezer models have used different approaches to sealing the inner doors, including no gaskets at all, limited sealing with single blade gaskets, and sealing but not on all four sides.
 In order to understand the impact of inner door gaskets, we conducted a study comparing a unit with no gaskets to one that is fully gasketed on all four sides.
-The study evaluated the freezer’s temperature performance in the storage compartments when the outer door is opened.Clinical and research facilities depend on Ultra-Low freezers to safeguard the integrity of precious samples.
-Read the white paper to find out more about the impact of inner doors on sample safety.
+The study evaluated the freezer’s temperature performance in the storage compartments when the outer door is opened.